 Sleep apnea treatment from Dr. Chet Swartzentruber will make you happier to face each day and enjoy peaceful rest at night.
-Though treatment is simple at Carmichael Dental Care, sleep apnea is a complicated condition that requires professional attention.Dr.
+Though treatment is simple at Carmichael Dental Care in Montgomery, AL, sleep apnea is a complicated condition that requires professional attention.Dr.
 Keahey on Sleep Apnea Read Transcript

 Sleep apnea patients that we have—although, as a dentist, we cannot diagnose sleep apnea, it is diagnosed through a sleep physician.
 There are a few options other than a CPAP machine.
 We do offer options of mouthguard pieces that can be made to help with sleep apnea.